mymagic/universal-assets/README.md

-#MaGIC Universal Header Bar (centralize)
+#MaGIC Universal Header Bar
 By embedding a js file inside your html file, you can automatically add MaGIC universal header bar to it.
+This bar is centralize so any changes to it will automatically reflect at all pages.

 ## Getting Started